-Persons planning to operate an air contaminant source require a State Operating Permit from the Tennessee Division of Air Pollution Control (APC).
-New Construction Permit applicants who are non-Title V sources are required to apply for a State Operating Permit within 30 days of startup.
-The 30-day period may be extended when stack sampling is required as a condition of the Construction Permit.
-Examples of air contaminant sources that are eligible for a State Operating Permit are small surface coating operations, small printing operations and other minor sources.
+Unless specifically exempted, persons planning to operate an air contaminant source require an operating permit from the Tennessee Division of Air Pollution Control (APC).
+New Construction Permit applicants who are non-Title V sources are required to apply for a state operating permit within 30 days of startup.
+The 30-day period may be extended when stack sampling is required as a condition of the construction permit.
+Examples of air contaminant sources that are eligible for a state operating permit are small surface coating operations, small printing operations, and other minor sources.

 Applicants must submit the following items to the Division of APC:

 »Permit Application Form (Form CN-0730 - APC 100) requires the facility address and principal contact; the dates construction was begun and completed; and, for renewals, changes that have been made since issuance of the last permit (note - some changes to the source may require a new or revised construction permit, contact the Division if you have questions).
 If changes were made to the source that did not require a construction permit, the following applicable forms must also be submitted:

 » Process or Fuel Burning Source Description Forms (Form CN-0741 - APC 102) requires more detailed information about the manufacturing process such as process weight rate, operating schedule, material inputs, fuel type and amounts

 » Emission Point Description Forms (Form CN-0742 - APC 101) require emission inventory information.
 Any of the following applicable forms: (contact the Division of Air Pollution Control for information concerning applicable forms)

 The following is a list of the forms available:

 Non-Title V Permit Application Forms